Pulongon/Shei-Pa-National-Park-Study/README.md

   - `monthly_PUD_summary.csv`: Aggregated monthly PUDs for circular statistics (Fig. 15)
   - `species_occurrence_16.csv`: IUCN and national records of protected species
   - `shei_pa_zoning_shapefile.zip`: GIS shapefiles of the park’s functional zones
+  - 'PUD_Category_Distribution_by_Management_Zones_SheiPa.csv': This dataset summarizes the distribution of tourism pressure, as quantified by the Flickr-derived Photo-User-Day (PUD) index (2008–2017), across five management zones within Shei-Pa National Park, Taiwan.
+It was used to generate Figure 7 in the associated publication (Fig. 7).

 - `scripts/`:
   - `table3_tukeyHSD_pud_zones.R`: ANOVA and Tukey HSD post hoc comparison of PUD between five management zones